-The University accepts academic work from institutions listed in the Higher Education Directory for coursework that is comparable to ETBU's curriculum in level and nature and for which the student earned satisfactory grades.
+The University accepts academic work from institutions listed in the Higher Education Directory® for coursework that is comparable to ETBU's curriculum in level and nature and for which the student earned satisfactory grades.
 The Office of the Registrar will consult with the appropriate Academic Dean for questions of course content or applicability.
-Total transfer credits from non-baccalaureate degree granting institutions may not exceed 66 hours (72 for BAS degree).
+Total transfer credits from non-baccalaureate degree granting institutions may not exceed 66 hours (72 for RN to BSN, Clinical Lab Science, or BAS degrees).